Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ##### Chapter builder

-The `ChapterBuilder` is a function that provides a [ChapterOptions](#chapter-options) instance to construct an editing panel for a concrete chapter, to add an ability to change an appearance of the widget, that `Chapter` represents.
+The `ChapterBuilder` is a function that provides a [ChapterOptions](#chapter-options) instance to construct an [editing panel](#editing-panel) for a concrete chapter, to add an ability to change an appearance of the widget, that `Chapter` represents.

 #### ***Chapter Options***

-The `ChapterOptions` class contains options, that presentation widgets can use to build an editing panel for the widget.
+The `ChapterOptions` class contains options, that UI widgets can use to build an [editing panel](#editing-panel) for the widget.
 The options in fact is a `Map` with the name of the option as a key, and a `Option` class as a value.

 ##### ***Option***

 The `Option` is deeply related to the `ChapterOptions` and is used to build a single editing field for the storybook widget.

+It is a [generic](https://dart.dev/guides/language/language-tour#generics) class, and its actual type is used to build a corresponding type of input.

+For example, `Option<String>` on the UI converts into the `TextField`, `Option<Bool>` into `CheckboxField` and so on.
+The more information about these fields in the following [subsection](#chapter-control-field).

-The following diagram shows the relation between these classes:
+The diagram shows the relation between the described classes:

 ![Metrics Storybook class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/metrics_storybook_design/metrics/web/docs/features/storybook/diagrams/metrics_storybook_class_diagram.puml)